PaddlePaddle/PaddleNLP/model_zoo/ernie-3.0/README_EN.md

 | ERNIE 3.0-Medium+pruning+quantization+INT8 | 74.44 | 75.02 | 57.26 | 60.37   | 81.03 | 77.25 | 77.96       | 81.67 | 66.17/86.55 | 93.17/93.23/93.20 |
 | ERNIE 3.0-Medium+quantization+INT8      | 74.10 | 74.67 | 56.99 | 59.91   | 81.03 | 75.05 | 78.62       | 81.60 | 66.32/86.82 | 93.10/92.90/92.70 |

-**Evaluation indicators：** the indicator of CLUE classification tasks (AFQMC semantic similarity, TNEWS text classification, IFLYTEK long text classification, CMNLI natural language inference, OCNLI natural language inference, CLUEWSC2020 pronoun disambiguation, CSL paper keyword identification) is Accuracy; The indicator of the reading comprehension task CLUE CMRC2018 is EM (Exact Match)/F1-Score, and EM is used to calculate the average; The indicator of the sequence labeling task MSRA_NER is Precision/Recall/F1-Score, and F1-Score is used to calculate the average.
+**Evaluation Indicators：** the indicator of CLUE classification tasks (AFQMC semantic similarity, TNEWS text classification, IFLYTEK long text classification, CMNLI natural language inference, OCNLI natural language inference, CLUEWSC2020 pronoun disambiguation, CSL paper keyword identification) is Accuracy; The indicator of the reading comprehension task CLUE CMRC2018 is EM (Exact Match)/F1-Score, and EM is used to calculate the average; The indicator of the sequence labeling task MSRA_NER is Precision/Recall/F1-Score, and F1-Score is used to calculate the average.
 According to the table, the accuracy of `ERNIE 3.0-Medium` models decreases by 0.46 on average with a decrease of 0.17 after pruning and 0.77 after quantization.

 <a name="性能测试"></a>